 \section{Introduction}

 Recent progress in the precise measurements of cosmic microwave background anisotropies and observations of type Ia supernovae and large scale structure strongly indicate that our universe, at present, is expanding acceleratingly\cite{Nobel2011}.
-If General Relativty is assumed to be a correct theory to explain the large scale structure of the universe then an extra unknown component called dark energy is required to dominate over all other matter in recent times to make General Relativity (GR) enable to explain such accelerating expansion.
-These observations also suggest that the equation of state parameter of unknown source should be negative.
-The simplest model which accommodates these features and is consistent with most of the observations is $\Lambda$CDM model, where $\Lambda$ represents cosmological constant.
-The required value of the cosmological constant in order to fit with observations is many orders of magnitude smaller than the value encountered from standard field theoretic arguments \cite{Padilla:2015aaa}.
+An extra unknown component called dark energy is required to dominate over all other matter in recent times to make General Relativity (GR) enable to explain such accelerating expansion.
+These observations also suggest that the equation of state parameter of the unknown source should be negative.
+The simplest model which accommodates these features and is consistent with most of the observations is $\Lambda$CDM model, where $\Lambda$ cosmological constant.
+The required value of the cosmological constant to fit with observations is many orders of magnitude smaller than the value encountered from standard field theoretical calculations of vacuum energy \cite{Padilla:2015aaa}.
 This large discrepancy forces us to look for alternative explanations for dark energy.
-One of such scenario is to replace the Ricci scalar, $R$, in Einstein-Hilbert action, by a general function of R, i.e, $f(R)$.
-For a review on f(R) theories of gravity refer to \cite{f(R)TheoriesReview,Sotiriou:2008rp}.
+One of such alternatives is to replace the Ricci scalar, $R$, in Einstein-Hilbert action, by $f(R)$, a general function of $R$, which is known as $f(R)$ theories of gravity \cite{f(R)TheoriesReview,Sotiriou:2008rp}.
 If $f(R)$ theory can mimick $\Lambda$CDM at high redshift without using cosmological constant explicitly then the above discripancy can be circumvented.
 The $f(R)$ model studied here gives rise to effective cosmological constant in a sufficiently curved spacetime.
 This behaviour is a purely curvature induced effect and not related to vacuum energy.